Hello and Welcome to #RedditResume!

 4. Change “communication & teamwork” section to “Projects”

-Writing a resume without much work experience is tough, so I understand the impulse to create this section.
+Writing an internship resume without much work experience is tough, so I understand the impulse to create this section.

 First, rename it to “Projects”.
 Next create subheadings denoting individual projects you worked on (go for the major ones you’ve accomplished so far.)